New York's 6th congressional district: History

 Various New York districts have been numbered "6" over the years, including areas in New York City and various parts of upstate New York.
 From 2003–2013, the district included most of Southeastern Queens including the neighborhoods of Cambria Heights, Edgemere, Far Rockaway, Hollis, Jamaica, Laurelton, Queens Village, Rosedale, Saint Albans, Springfield Gardens, and South Ozone Park, as well as John F. Kennedy International Airport.
 The district comprised mainly middle-class minority communities, but also included a part of Howard Beach known as Old Howard Beach.

+Current composition

+The 6th district is located entirely in the New York City borough of Queens.
+Queens neighborhoods in the district include: